insolar/docs/docs/source/ledger-nano.rst

 Transfer swapped XNS from deposit to your main account
 ------------------------------------------------------

-Once you've :ref:`swapped your INS into XNS <swap>` your XNS are stored in your Insolar Wallet on a deposit account.
+Once you've :ref:`swapped your INS into XNS <swap>`, your XNS are stored in your Insolar Wallet on a deposit account.
 Each swap operation creates a separate deposit account that goes from the status :guilabel:`ON HOLD` to :guilabel:`RELEASED` upon a successful swap.

 You can transfer your released XNS from deposit to your main account to perform further operations with them.